Introduction to Data Centre Best Practices

 Availability gives information about use of time.
 Reliability gives information about the failure-free interval.
 Both are described in % values.

 Downtime per year is a more intuitive way of understanding the availability.
-The information below compares the availability and the corresponding downtime.
+The table below compares the availability and the corresponding downtime.

 90% (1-nine) – 36.5 days/year